 4 mental health tips to help business leaders thrive

-If COVID-19 has affected your business, these top mental health tips for business leaders from Batyr’s Gus Wylie may help.
+The past two years has had many challenges that could have affected your business.
+Batyr’s Gus Wylie shares these top mental health tips for business leaders which may help.

 But neglecting your mental health can be counterproductive, as Gus Wylie, program content and delivery manager at batyr explains.
 Founded in 2011, batyr facilitates workshops in workplaces, schools and sports clubs to share stories and smash the stigmas surrounding mental health.

-Getting control over your anxiety can be easier said than done, especially when you’re facing the kind of unprecedented challenges that come with the COVID-19 pandemic.
+Getting control over your anxiety can be easier said than done, especially when you’re facing the kind of unprecedented challenges that we’ve seen over the past two years.

 “It’s really understandable that we look at what we’re feeling and justify it by telling ourselves, ‘There are heaps of people in worse situations than I am',” Wylie says.
 But don’t fall into the trap of letting these justifications discount your feelings about your own struggles, he warns.

 You’re probably good at noticing when you’re not getting enough sleep, not eating right, or not enjoying the things you used to.
 But the real skill is challenging the thoughts that follow, which usually start with ‘but’, Wylie explains.